North Waziristan Agency

-North Waziristan Agency was an agency of the Federally Administered Tribal Areas until the region was merged with Khyber Pakhtunkhwa in 2018.
+North Waziristan Agency was an agency of the Federally Administered Tribal Areas (FATA) until 2018 when the region was merged into Khyber Pakhtunkhwa, as North Waziristan District in Bannu Division.
 Set up in 1895 by the British it had been FATA's second largest agency until its abolition.

 Geography

-The agency was created in 1895 during the British Raj and lay between 32°45′ and 33°15′N. and 69°30′ and 70º40'E with an area of about 2,310 square miles.
+North Waziristan lay between 32°45′ and 33°15′N. and 69°30′ and 70º40'E with an area of about 4707 sqkm, although previous estimates had been as high as 6000 sqkm.